brefphp/bref/docs/local-development.md

 ### Blackfire

 The development FPM container comes with the blackfire extension.
-When using docker compose you can add following service configuration:
+When using docker compose you can add following service configuration for the blackfire agent:

 ```yaml
 services: